Retention Analysis

 What is retention?

-For example, among users who have visited your homepage in the last month, the number of users who visit the homepage again (counted in the unit of days) can be calculated for the N-day retention.
-You can view the users in a cohort grouped by their first visit date, or you can view the results with all users grouped together within a specific time period.
+Retention rate is the percentage of users returning to use your product within a set period.
+For example, among users who have visited your homepage in the last month, the number of users who visit the homepage again (counted daily) can be calculated for the N-day retention.
+You can view users in a cohort grouped by their first visit date, or you can view the results with all users grouped together within a specific time period.

-People who make products want users to use their products repetitively, rather than a single, one-time usage.
+Why you should care about retention Product creators want users to use their products repetitively, rather than for a single, one-time usage.
 In general, a high retention rate means that users use the app or product on a regular basis.
-Subsidiary metrics such as user engagement, loyalty, and interests can stem from the main metric of retention rates.
+Subsidiary metrics such as user engagement, loyalty, and interest can stem from the main metric of retention rates.
 Such metrics can be helpful in determining the overall direction for your product.

 Retention Curve

-In [Figure 1-1], if 10 users started using the service for the first time on the same day (Day0), and 7 users carried out a specified behavior or event on Day7, 7/10=70% would be the retention rate of Day7.
-Similarly, if you want to see the retention rate within the span of 28 days, the N-day retention on Day28 will be 20%.
+In Figure 1-1, if 10 users started using the service for the first time on the same day (Day 0), and 7 users carried out a specified behavior or event on Day 7, 7/10 = 70% would be the retention rate of Day 7.
+Similarly, if you want to see the retention rate within the span of 28 days, the N-day retention on Day 28 will be 20%.

 Retention Smile Curve